TjuJianyu/RRL/README.md

 <p align="center">
 <em>
   Fig2: Self-supervised transfer learning with SWAV trained on unlabeled ImageNet(1K) (top row) and with SEER on Instagram1B (bottom row).
-The constructed rich representation, CATn, yields the best linear probing performance (“cat” and “cat$^sub$”) for supervised
+The constructed rich representation, CATn, yields the best linear probing performance (“cat” and “catsub”) for supervised
 ImageNet, INAT18, CIFAR100, and CIFAR10 target tasks.
 The two-stage fine-tuning (“[2ft]cat”) matches equivalently sized baseline models (“[init]wide” and “[init]wide&deep”), but with much easier training.
 The sub-networks of CAT5 (and CAT2) in SWAV hold the same architecture